paulohenriquevn/analisaai-socialmedia-backend/docs/automatic_metrics_update.md

 The login flow update is implemented in `/app/api/auth/routes/__init__.py` in the `/login` endpoint.
 It:

 - Prioritizes older entries first (sorted by `updated_at`)
-- Limits updates to 5 influencers per login to prevent long login times
+- Limits updates to 5 social_pages per login to prevent long login times
-- Handles errors for each influencer separately to ensure continued processing
+- Handles errors for each social_page separately to ensure continued processing
 - Updates profile data first, then calculates metrics based on the new data
 - Follows a specific sequence for metric calculation:
   1. Engagement metrics (base metrics)